BAK2K3/WYSPA/README.md

 # **WYSPA**: Wyspa Your Secrets, Publicly and Anonymously

-_**Wyspa**_: ˈwɪspə

-NOUN

-1: **WYSPA** (Acronym): Whisper Your Secrets Publicly and Anonymously – The Anonymous Social Media Network. _”Are you on WYSPA?”_

-2: **Wyspa** : An anonymous message. _”Have you listened to any Wyspas today?”_

-This project is an anonymous social media network, allowing users to post, comment on, and listen to messages anonymously.
+WYSPA is an anonymous social media network, allowing users to post, comment on, and listen to messages anonymously.

 View deployed site on [Heroku](https://w-y-s-p-a.herokuapp.com/).